Linaro/lava/doc/v2/pipeline-writer-secondary.rst

 Secondary connections involve Multinode submissions and some of the setup can require some thought.
-As with other Multinode test writing tasks, it is helpful to draw out the flow of each role, matching the synchronisation points, to make it clear which role is waiting at each point of the test.
+As with other Multinode test writing tasks, it is helpful to draw out the flow of each role, matching the synchronization points, to make it clear which role is waiting at each point of the test.

 Even if the test definitions will eventually reside in external repositories,